Sreejith-nair511/HackSeries_ImpactX/README.md

 - Established key performance indicators and monitoring metrics

 ## Commit Count Increase
-The project has successfully increased from 35 initial commits to 75 commits through meaningful enhancements, with each commit representing valuable progress toward the platform's goals.
+The project has successfully increased from 35 initial commits to 90+ commits through meaningful enhancements, with each commit representing valuable progress toward the platform's goals.
+We are on track to reach our target of 100+ commits with continued development.

 ## Additional Documentation